Moral emotions: Moral emotions in humans and other animals

+Other behavioral findings

 Emmons (2009) defines gratitude as a natural emotional reaction and a universal tendency to respond positively to another's benevolence.
 Gratitude is motivating and leads to what Emmons' describes as "upstream reciprocity".
 This is the passing on of benefits to third parties instead of returning benefits to one's benefactors.

 In the context of social networking behavior, research from Brady, Wills, Jost, Tucker, and Van Bavel (2017) shows that the expression of moral emotion amplifies the extent to which moral and political ideals are disseminated in social media platforms.
 Analyzing a large sample of Twitter communications on polarizing issues, such as gun control, same-sex marriage, and climate change, results indicated that the presence of moral-emotional language in messages increased their transmission by approximately 20% per word, compared to purely-moral and purely-emotional language.